Lemon Posset Recipe

-Posset is an old-time English dessert which is supposed to taste somewhere between a lemon mousse and a lemon curd.
-To me it tastes like a very rich and creamy lemon yogurt with a sprinkle of lavender.
-Fancy yogurt if you will!
+Posset is an old-time English dessert recipe which is supposed to taste somewhere between a lemon mousse and a lemon curd.
+To me it tastes like a very rich and creamy lemon cheesecake (I know!) with a sprinkle of lavender.
+Or a rich fancy yogurt if you will.
 Yogurt doesn’t sound fancy at all but this one is for sure.
+I really love simple but adventurous recipes so for me this is a win.
+Try and see for yourself – here is your lemon posset recipe.

 Preparation time: 20 minutes